simoncrowe/stylegan2-jack-visualizer/README.md

-## StyleGAN2 JACK visualizer
+## StyleGAN 2 JACK visualizer

-The script `visualize.py` should allow you to visualise a spectrogram of the output of a JACK client using a trained StyleGAN network of your choosing.
+The script `visualize.py` should allow you to visualise a spectrogram of the output of a JACK client using a trained StyleGAN 2 network of your choosing.